robrix/Prelude/README.md

 # Prelude

-This is a Swift microframework providing a number of simple functions that I use in many of my other frameworks.
+This is a Swift µframework providing a number of simple functions that I use in many of my other frameworks.
 Rather than continue to reimplement them for each consumer, I am gathering them here together.

 Notably, this framework does not provide any new types, or any functions which operate on custom types; those presumably belong in µframeworks of their own.